 ComScore

-Snuggling up together on the couch with your kids, an entertaining family movie and a giant bowl of popcorn is hands down one of the best ways to enjoy some quality family time.
+Snuggling up together on the couch with the kids, an entertaining family movie and a giant bowl of popcorn is hands down one of the best ways to enjoy some quality family time (at least in my humble opinion).
 But deciding on a film that everybody wants to watch isn’t easy (cue the sibling bickering).

-Whether you’re looking for a classic flick (like The Goonies or The Karate Kid) or an upbeat film (like The Greatest Showman or Coco), there’s something for everyone on this list.
-And if you prefer to keep your movie night short and sweet, we've got run times, in addition to casting details and where to watch (like Netflix, Prime Video and more).
-From Moana to Toy Story, here are 82 family movies that all generations will love, including plenty of throwbacks from your own childhood.
+As an aunt of three very picky young nephews and a teenage niece, I know a thing or two about selecting movies that cater to diverse age groups.
+So, whether you’re looking for a classic flick (like The Goonies) or an upbeat musical (like The Greatest Showman or Coco), there’s something for everyone on this list.
+And if you prefer to keep your movie night short and sweet, we've got run times, in addition to casting details and where to watch (like Netflix, Prime Video, Disney+ and more), plus a scariness rating for the films that our PureWow editor parents can personally vouch for (because your toddler is still scarred from watching The Little Mermaid before she was ready).
+From Moana to Toy Story, here are the best family movies of all time that all generations will love, including throwbacks from your own childhood.
 Dim the lights, prepare your snacks and enjoy.

 1. The Goonies (1985)